tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 Your assignment is to work through [Software Carpentry's The Unix Shell](https://swcarpentry.github.io/shell-novice/) from Introducing the Shell through Working with files and directories.

 You will need to download the data file for the lesson.
-From your terminal, type the following
+Copy and paste the following code block into your terminal.
+If you are having trouble copying and pasting in Ubuntu on windows, make sure that you are using the [Windows Terminal App](https://docs.microsoft.com/en-us/windows/terminal/install) which was specified in the [Week 00 Lecture In Class Exercises](../lectures/lecture00.md) to run Ubuntu.
+With terminal, copying and pasting should work as you're accustomed to.
+For those with Macs, there should be no issues with copying and pasting.

 ```bash
 wget https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip